naman14310/Interview_Prep/Coding Notes/Graphs/Articulation Point.md

 Time Complexity : O(V*(V+E))

-### Using Tarjans Algo
+### 2. Using Tarjans Algo

 **Conditions of AP**
 1. If node U is root of DFS tree and has atleast 2 childrens (i.e. independent subgraphs)
-2. If node U is not root and it has a child V such that no vertex in subtree (subgraph) rooted with V has a backedge to one of the ancestors of U.
+2. If node U is not root and it has a child V such that no vertex in subgraph rooted with V has a backedge to one of the ancestors of U.

 [Video Explaination](https://www.youtube.com/watch?v=64KK9K4RpKE)